slavrd/terraform-aws-basic-network/README.md

 The subnet types are designated **public** and **private**.

 * The **"public"** subnets allow for resources in it to be reachable from the internet
-* The **private** subnets do not allow incoming connections from the internet, but still allow outbound connections from the resources in it.
+* The **"private"** subnets do not allow incoming connections from the internet, but still allow outbound connections from the resources in it.

 **Notes:**